 Design/Creative Input

-As stated on the disclaimer on the cover sheet, any creative comments in this document on the design and view setup for the Site Reference are merely suggestions and are not to be taken as they are and incorporated into the Site Reference.
+As stated on the disclaimer on the cover sheet, any creative comments in this document on the design and view setup for the Help Guide are merely suggestions and are not to be taken as they are and incorporated into the Help Guide.
 Agency are to use their own design process to evaluate alternative designs and use the most appropriate and best for the purpose.

-The main and obvious design brief being that the Site Reference should be consistent and seamless in look and feel with the site in general
+The main and obvious design brief being that the Help Guide should be consistent and seamless in look and feel with the site in general

-Site Reference View Setup.
+Help Guide View Setup.

-The site reference needs to be set up in the following format.
+The Help Guide needs to be set up in the following format.

 In each of the three sections below is described how the information is to be viewed and the functionality required.